PeterGrillot/petergrillot.github.io/pages/02_Experience.md

 Remote • _Jun 2021 - Present_

+Feature development on Dragos' flagship web application _SiteStore_.
+Develop and maintain enhanced Data visualization, asset management, and vulnerability detection components for ICS environments in React.

 ## Dragos, Inc. • User Interface Engineer

 Remote • _May 2018 - Aug 2021 • 3 yrs 4 mos_

-Design and build a scalable UI, team mentoring and leadership.
 Hands-on application development in a highly collaborative environment where the focus is being the best in class and making others great come join Dragos.

 ### Responsibilities